 Due to the versatility of meaning behind wearing a ring on the right ring finger, many people leave it up to individual interpretation.
 This is a great finger on which to wear a religious ring, class ring or any other ring you wear frequently.

-Actually, you might be surprised to know that the pinky finger holds an impressive amount of symbolism when encompassed by a ring.
-Most simply, wearing a ring on this finger symbolizes strength, power and achievement.
-Though Hollywood has made the pinky ring famous for being synonymous with mob ties and involvement in organized crime, this is definitely not always the case.
+Actually, you might be surprised to know that both the right and left pinky fingers hold an impressive amount of symbolism when encompassed by a ring.
+Most simply, wearing a ring on these fingers symbolizes strength, power and achievement.
+Though Hollywood has made the pinky ring famous for being synonymous with mafia ties and involvement in organized crime, this is definitely not always the case.
 Many wear their class rings or family crest rings on the pinky as a sign of pride or achievement.
 It stands out differently on the pinky as opposed to the ring finger or middle finger.

 There was also a time where the pinky finger was where you wore a signet ring.
 Technically, it’s still where you wear a signet ring, but we aren’t sure anyone is still doing that.
 Signet rings, if you’re unfamiliar and/or curious, were originally worn in Ancient Egypt by Pharaohs and other important religious leaders.

 The idea of the signet ring was that it sealed documents in wax.
 The ring would be unique and a way to prove the authenticity of the document held inside the sealed envelope.
 While Pharaohs eventually stopped ruling Egypt, signet rings held on for much longer as symbols of status.
 Politicians and power players in the world of business wore them up until the 20th century or so.
 While technically they’re still around, they’re niche popular at best and no longer hold any legal weight.